Last Updated on March 30, 2023

 Brussels is a classic European city with small-town charm and cosmopolitan attractions.
-Among its most celebrated attractions is La Grand Place, a UNESCO World Heritage Site originally built in the 13th century.
+Among its most celebrated attractions is La Grand Place, a 13th century UNESCO World Heritage Site.

 Just a short walk from the Grand Place is the Mannekin Pis, a small bronze statue of a little boy relieving himself.
-The statue, a good example of Belgium’s sense of humor, is given costumes to mark various occasions, anniversaries or events.
+The statue, a good example of Belgium’s sense of humor, is dressed in diffrent costumes to mark various occasions, anniversaries or events.

 Known for vibrant nightlife, funky bars and restaurants and festivals, Belgians see Antwerp as the “capital of cool.”

 The Antwerp Fashion Academy produced a group of avant-garde designers who made a big splash on the fashion scene in the 1980’s.
 Consequently, they became known as “The Antwerp Six.”
 Nowadays, the Academy continues to churn out new, hot talent.